winterland1989/Action.js/README.md

 };
 ```

-This time, we know the `cb` that `guard` received are prepared for `Error` values, so we flip the logic, since it's just a flipped version of `next`, you can return an `Action` if your need some async code to deal with the `Error`.
+This time, we know the `cb` that `guard` received are prepared for `Error` values, so we flip the logic, you can also return an `Action` if your need some async code to deal with the `Error`.

 Following code demonstrate how to use our `next` and `guard`: